Hall of Presidents

 Charles E. Patterson

 Charles E. Patterson has devoted his career to serving higher education.
 In nearly two decades, he has served in roles from instructor to executive with the U.S. Department of Education and university president.
 He earned his Bachelor of Science degree in biochemistry from Mississippi State University and his Ph.D. in biomedical sciences from the University of Texas, Southwestern Medical Center in Dallas.
+He is a strong advocate for the role that universities serve in advancing civic engagement, community development, and economic development.

 Laurie Carter was the university’s first woman and first African-American president.
 Carter grew up in Rutherford, New Jersey, and earned a bachelor of science degree from Clarion University, a Master’s degree from William Paterson University, and a law degree from Rutgers University.